istio/istio.io/content/blog/2019/data-plane-setup/index.md

 [From Kubernetes documentation:](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)

+{{< tip >}}
-> An admission controller is a piece of code that intercepts requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.
+An admission controller is a piece of code that intercepts requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.
 You can define two types of admission webhooks, validating admission Webhook and mutating admission webhook.
 With validating admission Webhooks, you may reject requests to enforce custom admission policies.
 With mutating admission Webhooks, you may change requests to enforce custom defaults.
+{{< /tip >}}

 For automatic sidecar injection, Istio relies on `Mutating Admission Webhook`.
 Let’s look at the details of the  `istio-sidecar-injector` mutating webhook configuration.